Seoul to launch probe into allegations against late mayor

 SEOUL, South Korea (AP) — The city government of the South Korean capital, Seoul, said Wednesday it will launch an investigation into allegations of sexual misconduct surrounding late Mayor Park Won-soon, who was found dead after one of his secretaries filed a complaint claiming yearslong abuse.

-City spokesman Hwang In-sik said the investigation committee will also include civic activists and experts, but didn’t specify when it would start how much power it would have.
+City spokesman Hwang In-sik said the investigation committee will also include civic activists and experts, but didn’t specify when it would start or how much power it would have.

 “By forming a joint investigation committee of government officials and civic experts, we will ensure fairness and objectiveness of the investigation,” Hwang said at the news conference at City Hall.
 “We will discuss with women’s rights organizations and other groups to determine how the committee will be formed and operated and when it could start.”